ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 # Congestion control considerations

-Congestion control for RTP SHALL be used in accordance with {{RFC3550}}, and with any applicable RTP profile: e.g., {{RFC3551}}.
-An additional requirement if best-effort service is being used is users of this payload format MUST monitor packet loss to ensure that the packet loss rate is within acceptable parameters.
+Congestion control for RTP SHALL be used in accordance with RTP {{RFC3550}} and with any applicable RTP profile, e.g., AVP {{RFC3551}}.

+If a best-effort service is being used, users of this payload format MUST monitor packet loss to ensure that the packet loss rate is within an acceptable range.
+Packet loss is considered acceptable if a TCP flow across the same network path, and experiencing the same network conditions, would achieve an average throughput, measured on a reasonable timescale, that is not less than that of the RTP flow (see section 10 of {{RFC3550}}).

-Simple bitrate adaptation for congestion control can be achieved when real-time coding is used for V3C video components, where quality parameter can be adaptively tuned.
+This condition can be satisfied by implementing congestion-control mechanisms to adapt the transmission rate.
+A simple bitrate adaptation for congestion control can be achieved when real-time coding is used for V3C video components, where quality parameter can be adaptively tuned.
 Video coding specifications MAY define further adaptation techniques.

-Circuit Breakers {{RFC8083}} is an update to RTP {{RFC3550}} that defines criteria for when one is required to stop sending RTP Packet Streams.
-The circuit breakers is to be implemented and followed.
+An alternative method is to arrange for a receiver to leave the session if the loss rate is unacceptably high, for example using a Circuit Breaker {{RFC8083}} that defines criteria for when one the RTP flow must stop sending RTP Packet Streams.

 # Session description protocol {#Session-Description-Protocol}